ckampa13/VVVTable/EFT_yields/README.md

         b.
 Optional cmdline args:
         	1. -m (--method) : the method for generating the table: ['default' (default),] --> $TABLEMETHOD
         	2. -w (--WC) : the WC, which will by default be parsed from the CSV filename.
-    3. Find the output .tex in VVVTable/EFT_yields/output/
+    3. Find the output .tex files in VVVTable/EFT_yields/output/
     	a.
-File name will be $CSVFILENAME.$TABLEMETHOD.tex
+File name will be $CSVFILENAME.$TABLEMETHOD$TYPE.tex where $TYPE = "" (backgrounds table), "_syst" (backgrounds table with systematics), "_signal" (table with EFT yields).